Dummylot/Snikee-Gaem/README.md

-Introducing Snikee-Gaem
+# Introducing Snikee-Gaem

-a game made by neo696969
+A game made by neo696969
 published by Dummylot
 this is just a cool game that my friend made i bet you cant have 100 score in the original version